yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/active-active-multi-master.md

 - Avoid `TRIGGERS`, as the triggers won't be fired as the query layer is bypassed.
 - Avoid `SERIAL` columns as both the clusters would generate the same sequence (use UUID instead).
 - Schema changes are not automatically transmitted but have to be applied manually (for now)

-Another thing to note in xCluster is that transaction updates are NOT committed atomically from the source to the sink and hence the second cluster could be transactionally inconsistent.
+- Transaction updates are NOT committed atomically across sources and hence the other cluster could be transactionally inconsistent.

 ## Learn more